New England Meteoritical Services Testing FAQ

 #14.
 "Are all meteorites attracted to a magnet?"

-Some terrestrial sedimentary rocks, many hematite samples, all magnetite-rich rocks, some ultramafic rocks, and most foundry byproducts will attract a magnet.
+Some terrestrial sedimentary rocks, many hematite samples, all magnetite-rich rocks, some ultramafic rocks, and many foundry byproducts will attract a magnet.

 #15.
 "How can you test a sample for only $30.00?"

 We can't.
 Examining your sample can be a fair amount of work.
 One person from China complained that it can't be done for the $30.00 testing charge.
 He was right, but this is an educational outreach program.
-The additional cost is funded by New England Meteoritical Services.
+New England Meteoritical Services fund the additional cost.

 #16.
 "How long have you been testing meteorites?"

-For over 30 years, with about 25 years for the general public.
-Our website, meteorlab.com is one of the oldest meteorite sites on the web, online in 1994.
+For over 30 years, with about 25 years for the general public, our website, meteorlab.com, is one of the oldest meteorite sites on the web, having gone online in 1994.

 #17.
 "I have a large collection of over two hundred meteorites that I found in my yard.
 Can I send 30 at a time for certification?"

 #18.
-Although not a FAQ, it's a good question and is worth reading: "I sent in a couple of specimens for testing, I got the response that they were not meteorites.
-I recently had one XRF tested and it came back 99.9% iron.
-This rock needs to be looked at again, would you do a retest?"
+Although not an FAQ, it's a good question and worth reading: "I sent in a couple of specimens for testing, and I got the response that they were not meteorites.
+I recently had one XRF tested; the result was 99.9% iron.
+This rock needs to be looked at again.
+Would you do a retest?"

 Verbatim response: "Sure, happy to re-examine it for you.
-But, there are no meteorites that are 99.9% Fe (iron).
+But, no meteorites are 99.9% Fe (iron).

-The chemical composition of iron meteorites is dominated by the elements Fe, Ni, and Co, which make up more than 95% of the meteorite, with somewhere around 5% being silicate-rich inclusions or other trace mineralogy.
+The chemical composition of iron meteorites is dominated by the elements Fe, Ni, and Co, which make up more than 95% of the meteorite.
+Around 5% are silicate-rich inclusions or other trace minerals.
 Ni is always present; the concentration is always 5% or higher and could be as high as about 30%.

-I think that you may be looking at the term "iron meteorite" as meaning 100 percent iron but it is not, they are always alloyed with Ni (nickel).
-We hold that our analysis is correct, your sample is an igneous foundry artifact.
-But, if you would like us to look again at it then we are happy to do so, please send it to us."
+You may be thinking that the term "iron meteorite" means 100 percent iron, but it does not; meteorites are always alloyed with Ni (Nickel).
+We hold that our analysis is correct; your sample is an igneous foundry artifact.
+But if you would like us to look again at it, we are happy to do so.
+Please send it to us.

 No, no, no. We do not want any rocks that have plutonium.
 Aside from being radioactive, we can't test for this.
 There are naturally occurring radioactive ores - Uraninite, Autunite, and Torbernite but plutonium is not naturally occurring at levels to be found in meteorites.
-It is the most dangerous element in the world.
-I don't know if the writer/sender was serious or had confused their elements but there was no confusion about our response.
+It is (likely) the most dangerous element in the world.
+I don't know if the writer/sender was serious or had confused their elements, but our response could not confused.

-The Meteoritical Society is an international organization composed of over 1,000 scientists and contributors representing 52 countries.
-The Society writes and publishes meteoritical guidelines and classification criteria needed for acceptance into their registry database.
+The Meteoritical Society is an international organization comprising over 1,000 scientists and contributors representing 52 countries.
+The Society writes and publishes meteoritical guidelines and classification criteria needed for acceptance into their Registry database.

-They also maintain the records of all known meteorites in the Meteoritical Bulletin and publish "Meteoritics and Planetary Science", a leading peer-reviewed journal of planetary science.
-For more information see: meteoriticalsociety.org
+They also maintain the records of all known meteorites in the Meteoritical Bulletin and Registry and publish "Meteoritics and Planetary Science", a leading peer-reviewed planetary science journal.
+For more information, see: meteoriticalsociety.org

 #21.
 "I am certain that I have a meteorite.
-It passes every test on websites online - the "streak" test on porcelain, it attracts a magnet and has lots of fusion crust and flow lines.
-I am sending it for you to register it with the Meteoritical Society."
+It passes every test on websites online, including the "streak" test on porcelain.
+It attracts a magnet and has lots of fusion crust and flow lines.
+I am sending it for you to register with the Meteoritical Society."

-Hmmm, well, let's make sure that it's a real meteorite and we can go from there.
+Let's ensure it's a genuine meteorite, and we can go from there.

-As mentioned in previous questions, much of the information online can be easily taken out of context, but maybe you're right, maybe you do have a meteorite.
-After doing the suggested online "home" tests the most important thing that you can do is to put your suspected meteorite in the hands of someone who can tell you for certain.
-So, send it to us, another lab, or to a university that is still testing.
+As mentioned in previous questions, a lot of the information online can be taken out of context, but maybe you're right – perhaps you do have a meteorite.
+After doing the suggested online "home" tests, the most important thing you can do is put your suspected meteorite in the hands of someone who can tell you for sure.
+So, please send it to us, another lab, or a university that is still testing.
 It doesn't matter which.

 email Lab@meteorlab.com